2 min read

 The Alabama Master Naturalist program is a statewide program that strives to promote awareness, understanding, and respect of Alabama’s natural world to the state’s residents and visitors through science-based information and research.
 The program also develops a statewide corps of well-informed volunteers who provide education, outreach, and services.
 These volunteers are dedicated to the beneficial management of natural resources and natural areas within their communities.

-Full or part-time Alabama residents who are interested in nature, enjoy the outdoors, and have a desire to help with natural resource management and conservation are perfect candidates to become an Alabama Master Naturalist.
+Full or part-time Alabama residents (over 18 years old) who are interested in nature, enjoy the outdoors, and have a desire to help with natural resource management and conservation are perfect candidates to become an Alabama Master Naturalist.
 The program is open to adults who reside or work in Alabama for at least part of the year.
 It is open to all adults regardless of race, color, national origin, gender, religion, age, disability, political beliefs, sexual orientation, or marital or family status.

-Becoming a certified Alabama Master Naturalist requires three steps.
+Becoming a certified AMN requires three steps:

-1. Complete the online training course.
+1. Complete the online training course (22 topic modules).

 Registration